An Overview of IRS Form 990- Updated August 08, 2022 - 2.00 PM Admin, ExpressTaxExempt

-Form 990 is an annual information return filed by the Nonprofits and Tax-Exempt organizations to provide the information required by
+Form 990 is an annual information return filed by tax-exempt organizations to provide the information required by Section 6033.

 2. Who must file IRS Form 990?